iamleot/imglocate/README.md

   -s          only print annotations (do not write them)
 ```

-The following global options are supported:
+The following options are supported:

  - `-f` always do the object detection (also if there are annotations with
    an `mtime` newer than the image)